 Intimacy & Identity in Global and Transnational Contexts

 My dissertation project is an ethnography based in Máncora, a coastal town in northern Peru.
-Since the early 2000s, Máncora has grown significantly as a tourist destination.
-In the wake of these changes, a new set of relationship has developed between the local and foreign populations, and in particular, between local men and foreign woman who visit the town as tourists.
-My research seeks to build a better understanding of these relationships and their broader implications.
-My project also seeks to understand how social and cultural life in Mancora have been transformed more broadly by the increase in tourism, and what role the relationships I study play in that transformation.
+Since the early 2000s Máncora has grown significantly as a tourist destination.
+In the wake of these changes a new set of relationship has developed between the local and foreign populations, and in particular, between local men and foreign woman who visit the town as tourists.
+My research studies these relationships and their broader implications.
+It also examines how social and cultural life in Máncora have been transformed by increases in tourism, and the role that the relationships I study play in that transformation.
 Finally, I aim to critically understand the culture and practices of modern transnational tourism.

 While conducting research in Peru, I was a Visiting Researcher at Pontificia Universidad Católica del Perú in the Centro de Investigaciones Sociológicas, Económicas, Políticas y Antropológicas (CISEPA).